coderste/python-cs/README.md

 # Python Computer Science

 Learning the fundamentals of computer science with Python.
-Following the career path on [Codecademy](https://www.codecademy.com/learn/paths/computer-science) to level up my theoretical knowledge.
+Following the computer science career path on [Codecademy](https://www.codecademy.com/learn/paths/computer-science) to level up my theoretical knowledge.

 ### What I'll learn with this course